 But refinancing student loans can also have serious drawbacks.
 This is particularly true when borrowers refinance federal student loans into private loans.

 Congress sets federal student loan interest rates, so the only way to change those rates would be to refinance via a private loan program.
 Since private student loans cannot be refinanced or consolidated back into a federal loan, refinancing is a one-way ticket out of the federal student loan system.
 This means that by refinancing, borrowers would be forever closing the door on critical federal student loan programs like Public Service Loan Forgiveness and Income-Driven Repayment.

 Since Congress and a president generally have more authority to tinker with the federal student loan system than with private loans, this also means that leaving the federal loan system means walking away from unexpected relief programs as well.
-That can include the ongoing national Covid-related pause on federal student loan payments and interest and the new Limited PSLF Waiver that expanded access to a major student loan forgiveness program for public service workers.
+That can include the ongoing national Covid-related pause on federal student loan payments and interest and the now-expired Limited PSLF Waiver that expanded access to a major student loan forgiveness program for public service workers.
 The PSLF Waiver ended on October 31, 2022.